Charltont13/Dice-Game/README.md

-# Program that simulates game of dice
+# Program that simulates a game of dice